Direct images, fields of Hilbert spaces, and geometric quantization

 The adapted K\"ahler structures $Y_s$ associated with the Riemannian manifold $M$, and therefore the induced quantum Hilbert spaces $H_s$ are parametrized by points in the upper half plane $S\subset\bC$.
 Whenever a parameter is introduced in a quantization scheme, the suspicion arises that it has to do with varying Planck's constant.
 Here it has indeed.
 The K\"ahler manifolds $Y_s$ are all biholomorphic to a fixed one, $(X,\omega)$, but the biholomorphism maps the K\"ahler form of $Y_s$ to $\omega/\Im s$; this is the content of (10.3.4).
 Therefore $\Im s$ plays the role of Planck's constant, and from this perspective the paper deals with the question to what extent the space of quantum states is independent of Planck's constant, or how the quantum state space varies as Planck's constant varies.
-One should bear in mind, though, that even when the quantum state space does not, the quantum counterparts of the classical observables do vary with Planck's constant. \head{I.\ Fields of Hilbert spaces}\endhead \subhead 2.\ Hilbert bundles and fields of Hilbert spaces\endsubhead
+One should bear in mind, though, that even when the quantum state space does not, the quantum counterparts of the classical observables do vary with Planck's constant.

+Although we will not do so in this paper, the framework that we construct here can be used to justify the formal calculations of [ADW] when finite dimensional affine spaces (and their quotients) are quantized.
+The direct image $H\to S$ that arises from [ADW] is an analytic field of Hilbert spaces over a Siegel upper half space, the connection that the general direct image construction provides agrees with the one in [ADW], and its curvature can be computed to be central.
+Therefore parallel transport canonically identifies the projectivizations of the quantum Hilbert spaces $H_s$.
+This approach is not independent of earlier work, though, since the simplest way to prove analyticity of $H\to S$ is to rely on the results of [KW].

+Finally we note that the ideas in [ADW,H] in the context of K\"ahler, or ``almost K\"ahler" quantization of {\sl compact} symplectic manifolds $(N,\omega)$ have been taken up in several papers, e.g. [Cr,FU,V\~n], to which referees, editors, and other friends called our attention.
+Vi\~na computed the curvature of a natural connection on the family of quantum Hilbert spaces corresponding to (certain) complex structures on $N$ compatible with $\omega$, and found that in general the curvature was nonzero.
+Foth and Uribe replaced the prequantum line bundle $L\to N$ by higher powers $L^k$ and computed the curvature of the resulting connection.
+Even in the semiclassical limit $k\to\infty$ the curvature did not tend to zero.
+However, Charles proved that if the quantization scheme includes the half--form correction, in the semiclassical limit the curvature does tend to zero.